 This information will be tailored to the graduate school interview.
-For general information on interviewing such as dressing for success, answering behavioral (situational) questions, or mastering an effective introduction, please visit the interviewing component of the Career Services website.
+For general information on interviewing such as dressing for success, answering behavioral (situational) questions, or mastering an effective introduction, please visit the interviewing component of the Career Development Center website.

 The interview is a place that you can shine beyond your test scores and GPA.
 Please take advantage of this opportunity to make a good impression by preparing for your interview, dressing and acting the part the day of, and following up to confirm your interest.

 Why have you chosen to pursue a career in your field?
 Why do you want to be a lawyer, scientist, or educator (for example)?
 Are you ready and able to discuss your personal skills, abilities, strengths and interests in relation to the field?
 Can you talk about your experiences enthusiastically and reflect on how they have impacted you?
 What are your future goals, and how will this program help you reach them?
 If it is difficult for you to think of your motivations for pursuing this program of study, you should probably rethink your desire to engage in a rigorous and expensive academic pursuit.

 As an interviewer, there is nothing worse than hearing an applicant declare that a certain academic program is all they have ever been interested in, but not be able to name a sole book/article/event that inspired them to join the field.
 Make sure you are informed about current events in your field, major movements, and key research/researchers.
 Having true knowledge about the field in which you are entering sincerely shows that you are passionate about the subject.
 Being caught unaware will undermine the interviewer’s perception of you as a future dedicated graduate student.
 Finally, contemplate how you think you can contribute to this field.

 Research the Program/University